 - Maintain ERISA pre-emption

 These recommendations will seem familiar to our members, since they reflect our health policy platform and many of our long-range strategies and goals.

 Republicans are likely to use the reconciliation process to advance some of the changes to the Affordable Care Act.
 Reconciliation allows for expedited consideration of certain tax, spending, and debt limit legislation.
-According to experts at America’s Health Insurance Plans (AHIP), we’re likely to see repeals of:

 - Individual and employer mandates

 - Cap on FSA funds along with a loosening of rules for their use.

 Things can move through the reconciliation process, so it’s important for legislators to hear from their constituents.
 For reference, the National Alliance released an outline of the GOP plan, you can view it here.